archesproject/arches-docs/docs/developing/extending/extensions/etl-modules.rst

 The ETL Modules allow a developer to define etl processes that fit the user's business case.
 Arches includes basic etl modules.
 The modules can be accessed in the :ref:`Bulk Data Manager <bulk data manager>`, which currently supports import, export, and edit.
-A user can define custom module, in addition to the modules inlcuded in the Arches.
+A user can add a custom module, in addition to the modules inlcuded in the Arches.

 Registering your ETL Module
 ===========================